TrueBlocks/trueblocks-core/docs/content/faq/_index.md

 Does that help?

-The Magizine Model
+The Magazine Model

 Magazines have exactly the same qualities as immutable data.
 They publish periodically.
 They cannot go back and correct something previously published.
 They publish in chunks (issue) and collect those issues in volumes (manifests) and make corrections via errata.
 And can be indexed and sliced and diced.

-We should study the library science of magizine publishing.
+We should study the library science of magazine publishing.
 How do librarians organize magazines?
-How do magizines organize themselves.
+How do magazines organize themselves.

-We should change our code to reflect this and suggest to the guy who's doing the EIPs that he use the magizine metaphor over the book metaphor.
+We should change our code to reflect this and suggest to the guy who's doing the EIPs that he use the magazine metaphor over the book metaphor.
 Books are multi-chapter, but they are not published periodically.

-We can offer Uniswap a magizine publishing model (and it should not escape our notice that magizines have subscribers).
+We can offer Uniswap a magazine publishing model (and it should not escape our notice that magazines have subscribers).

 They can: